> ALARM // POST_03

 > 3. THE THIRD JUSTIFICATION // NOW

-The dream wasn't false.
-It was just being discontinued while they were still buying into it.
+The dream wasn't false, it was just being discontinued while they were still buying into it.

 > 4. THE COMPOUND